UMAprotocol/protocol/documentation/tutorials/running-the-avs.md

 10. Click “Done”.

-11. Feel free to close the tab and return to your google cloud tab or just go to cloud.google.com in your current tab.
+11. Feel free to close the tab and return to your google cloud tab or just go to [Google Cloud](https://cloud.google.com/) in your current tab.

 ## Create your AVS Node